unahouExosite/docs/portals/README.md

 "MzE2Nzg1OTczNq=="
 ```

-* To use a token, put the token in the Authorization field like illustrated below, response content is skipped for clarity:
+* To use a token, put the token in the Authorization field as shown below, response content has been skipped for clarity:

 ```
 curl 'https://mydomain.exosite.com/api/portals/v1/users/_this' \